Roomify/docs/roomify_accommodations/my_account/profile.rst

 Social Pages
 ------------
-These fields allow you to link any relavent social media accounts with your website.
-Users will then be able to follow these accounts, or gather further information from them.
+These fields allow you to link any relevant social media accounts with your profile and property.
+The social media icons will appear below your name and Short Info on all property homepages that you are listed as Owner of.